tylerakonom/GTMolecular/README.md

 $ samtools faidx GCA_000001405.15_GRCh38_full_analysis_set.fna
 $ samtools index {filename}_dedup.bam

-* Downloaded "known variant" file and index following GATK best practices located on the [Broad Institute's GitHub](https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl), with the bucket located [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false).
+* Downloaded "known variant" file and index following GATK best practices located on the [Broad Institute's GitHub](https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl), with the file bucket located [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false).
 * Performed BQSR using [this](https://github.com/tylerakonom/GTMolecular/blob/main/shell_scripts/bqsr.sh) script queued in the command line with [this](https://github.com/tylerakonom/GTMolecular/blob/main/shell_scripts/run_bqsr.sh) script.
 GATK was called twice, the first time to generate a BQSR table, and the second time was to apply the new scores to .bam files.

+2. Perform variant calling

 * Variant calling (GATK) performed using [this script](https://github.com/tylerakonom/GTMolecular/blob/main/shell_scripts/caller.sh) and jobs were queued using [this script](https://github.com/tylerakonom/GTMolecular/blob/main/shell_scripts/run_caller.sh).
+GATK was called 5 total times.
+(1) I generated a .vcf of "raw variants", then (2,3) I selected SNPs and INDELs from this file and separated them into their own files.
+Finally (4,5) I filtered the variants for various QC metrics to remove false positives.
-* Annotation (SnpEff)
+* Annotation (SnpEff) to the NCBI GRCh38 refseq database was performed on the command line using:
-* Variant information added from ClinVar and COSMIC

-2. Determine analysis parameters

-* Filter out variants with less than 10% variant allele frequency (VAF) or less than 10 variant reads
+$ snpEff download -v GRCh38.mane.1.2.refseq
+$ snpEff -v GRCh38.mane.1.2.refseq {filename}_filtered_snps.vcf > {filename}_filtered_snps.ann.vcf

+* Data were visualized using IGV.

+## Results, conclusions, and future directions

+### Pipeline troubleshooting
+Since I only have limited access to previous research computing resources, I had to adapt my approach from my previous experience with CURC to Google Colab.
+Once I was forced to pivot back to CURC due to throughput issues I was forced to use the tools that are provided instead of the exact matches to the tools the author's used in the manuscript.
+This means that, even though I arrived at visualized results, I expect them to deviate from the original author's.
+Another consequence of having to pivot multiple times is that I ran out of time to have the final step of sample 3 run completely.
+I have a finalized .bam file for sample CTDC33_3, but was unable to generate a final SNP or INDEL file.

+### Sample discrepancies
+The samples uploaded to NCBI's Bioproject repository were not named in a consistent way, and it seems that the authors had a "raw" sample ID that differed greatly from the sample IDs that they used in their bioinformatics pipeline (supplementary table 2).
+I ended up downloading samples named CTC333, CTC333-2, and PBMC_CTC333 expecting that they were samples CTDC33 (baseline), CTDC33-2 (1st response), and CTDC33-3 (PBMCs) analyzed with "Version 3" of their NGS panel.
+After processing these data and visualizing them in IGV I found that NCBI sample CTC333 had very little coverage (confirmed by alignment metrics), leading me to the conclusion that it was either a sample the authors weren't able to include in their final manuscript or something else entirely.
+Furthermore, the alignment metrics for each of the three samples don't match the supplementary table provided in the manuscript.